FlorentinaIonescu/TimCoRetailManager/README.md

 - UserController features four functions: GetById, which matches user id when logging in; GetAllUsers, which retrieves a list of all user accounts to display in the user administration view; GetAllRoles, triggered by selecting a user account, retrieves the list of roles corresponding to the selected account; AddARole and RemoveARole, which are self-explanatory (user roles).
 The models ApplicationUserModel, ErrorViewModel, and UserRolePairModel are all used in the user administration view.

-The code behind for the API is stored in the class library: data access files, an additional internal data access file pertaining to the SQL connection, and the models.
+The code behind for the API is stored in the class library: data access files, an additional internal data access file pertaining to the SQL connection (marked as "internal" despite class being public to work with dependency injection), and the models.
 - InventoryData contains two methods, one for retrieving the inventory from the SQL database, while the other saves the inventory record.
 - SaleData, from which interface ISaleData has been extracted, features the code for determining tax rate (as decimal), as well as for creating and saving a sale model; GetSaleReport implements the store procedure needed to create a sales report.
 - ProductData retrieves the list of all products as well as matching the id of a given product.
 - In UserData, GetUserById looks up in the database the user model that mathches the given id

-SqlDataAccess, which is internal for increased security, deals with everything pertaining to data exchange with the SQL server, from determining the right connection string to committing transaction, or rolling it back in case connection suddenly fails.
+SqlDataAccess deals with everything pertaining to data exchange with the SQL server, from determining the right connection string to committing transaction, or rolling it back in case connection suddenly fails.
 - LoadData method connects to the database, does a query, determines the type of model each row should be, passes stored procedure name and parameteres as well as the connection string name, determines stored procedure and returns a set of rows.
 - With Execute instead of query, and without passing parameter U, SaveData is otherwise similar.
 - StartTransaction, LoadDataInTransaction and SaveDataInTransaction pertain to sales.